scowalt/scoop-apps/README.md

 ## How do I install these manifests?

-To add this bucket, run `scoop bucket add scowalt/scoop-apps https://github.com/scowalt/scoop-apps`.
-To install, do `scoop install <manifest>`.
+To add this bucket, run:

+`scoop bucket add scowalt_scoop-apps https://github.com/scowalt/scoop-apps`

+To install, do

+`scoop install <manifest>`.